stackblitz/docs/docs/guides/codeflow/content-updates-with-web-publisher.md

 2. In the dropdown window, click on "Commit proposed changes".
 Web Publisher will "push changes", which means that your edits are being sent to GitHub.
 In fact, Web Publisher first creates a fork (which means a copy) of the GitHub the repository, saves the changes and only them sends them to GitHub.
 3. A new browser tab will open with a form to "Open a pull request".
 Fill it out, including the description of the changes you made and explaining your reasoning and motivation behind them.
 Please keep the information that the pull request was made with Web Publisher (already pre-filled).

 Congratulations!
-You've submitted your edits!
+You've submitted the edits 🥳

 ## Compatibility Mode